-Cress.
-The donor’s father obtained these when that fire damaged structure was torn down in the 70s to make way for today’s modern building.
-She had fond memories of times spent at that clubhouse and on the golf course with her father, DeForrest Bowman.
-What she didn’t realize was that those windows were from the 1909 Dissette mansion designed by Indianapolis architect Adolph Sherrer in a Dutch Colonial style.
-It was quite a home and would have made a handsome club house with its veranda and large open rooms.
+father obtained these two leaded glass windows as the fire damaged clubhouse was torn down in the 70s to make way for today’s modern building.
+She had fond memories of times spent at that clubhouse and golf course with her father, DeForrest Bowman.
+What she didn’t realize was that those windows were from the 1909 Dissette Dutch Colonial style mansion designed by Indianapolis architect Adolph Sherrer.
+It was quite a home and must have made a handsome club house with its veranda and open rooms.

-The James Dissette mansion, which became the Pleasant Run Golf Course Clubhouse in the 20s, is such a building.
+The James Dissette mansion, which became the Pleasant Run Golf Course Clubhouse in the 20s, was such a building.
 Until recently the Irvington Historical Society had only photos and news articles.